Home > Glossary > Material supply

 Material supply

-The aim of material supply is to achieve an increase in productivity through transparent processes, low control effort as well as low circulating stocks and high parts availability through reliable processes.
+The aim of material supply is to increase productivity through transparent processes, low control effort, low circulating stocks and high parts availability through reliable processes.

 Types of material supply